mapfde/cieb/CompIndex/CompIndex-generated.md

    * Mapping RDF vocabularies
       * Understands that the properties of hierarchical subsumption within an RDF vocabulary -- rdfs:subPropertyOf and rdfs:subClassOf -- can also be used to express mappings between vocabularies.
       * Understands that owl:equivalentProperty and owl:equivalentClass may be used when equivalencies between properties or between classes are exact.
+      * Recognizes that owl:sameAs, while popular as a mapping property, has strong formal semantics that can entail unintended inferences.
    * RDF application profiles
-      * Identifies real-world entities in an application domain as requirements for RDF classes.
+      * Identifies real-world entities in an application domain as candidates for RDF classes.
-      * Identifies resource attributes and relationships between domain entities as requirements for RDF properties.
+      * Identifies resource attributes and relationships between domain entities as candidates for RDF properties.
       * Investigates how others have modeled the same or similar application domains.
          * Communicates a domain model with words and diagrams.
          * Participates in the social process of developing application profiles.